About Surrogacy

 DID YOU KNOW?

-Surrogacy can be one of the quickest family-building alternatives with match times averaging 30-90 days.
+Surrogacy can be one of the quickest family-building alternatives, with match times averaging 1 - 4 months.

 For those who are struggling with infertility, the first step you need to take is grieving and processing your emotions.
 Doing so can help prevent any possible hostile feelings toward their surrogate during this relationship.